|

 at the University of Wisconsin-Madison.

-climate information to Wisconsin residents and government agencies,
+- provide climate information to Wisconsin residents, climate scientists and government agencies,

-develops "value-added" products for users and impact applications, and conducts applied
+- develop "value-added" products for users and impact applications,

 This office is a partner with Midwestern Regional Climate Center in providing climate services to the public.